react4j/react4j/README.md

 For more information about React4j, please see the [Website](https://react4j.github.io/).
 For the source code and project support please visit the [GitHub project](https://github.com/react4j/react4j).

+# Contributing

+React4j was released as open source so others could benefit from the project.
+We are thankful for any contributions from the community.
+A [Code of Conduct](CODE_OF_CONDUCT.md) has been put in place and a [Contributing](CONTRIBUTING.md) document is under development.

+# License

+React4j is licensed under [Apache License, Version 2.0](LICENSE).

 # Credit

 * [Stock Software](http://www.stocksoftware.com.au/) for providing significant support in building and maintaining